Skip to content

 AlertOps is highly flexible when it comes to both inbound and outbound integrations.
 Creating an integration and getting the most out of your monitoring stack takes just a matter of minutes.

 AlertOps comes with several pre-built integrations across the most popular DevOps, SecOps, ITSM, Monitoring, and a wide range of other tools.
-Unlike most platforms, you are not limited to the pre-templated integrations — AlertOps also provides plug-and-play / custom Open REST APIs and Open Email APIs that let you integrate with virtually any tool or system in your stack, even if it's homegrown.
+Unlike most platforms, you are not limited to the pre-templated integrations — AlertOps also provides plug-and-play / custom Open REST APIs and Open Email that let you integrate with virtually any tool or system in your stack, even if it's homegrown.

 When an integrated system detects an issue, AlertOps executes predetermined notifications such as voice calls, messages, or emails to the appropriate personnel or customers.
 AlertOps also escalates through multiple devices and personnel until someone accepts the alert and resolves the issue.